Looking-Glass/LKG-Toolkit/readme.md

 # Looking Glass Toolkit

-Looking Glass Toolkit is an open source set of tools for interacting with the Looking Glass Bridge API.
+Looking Glass Toolkit is an open source set of tools for interacting with Looking Glass [Bridge](https://docs.lookingglassfactory.com/getting-started/looking-glass-bridge).
+Bridge facilitates communication between your computer and any connected Looking Glass devices.

-> :warning: **NOTE**: This is ALPHA software and as such should not be used in any critical applications.
-> If you find any bugs or issues, please open an issue on this github repo.

-Toolkit consists of 3 tools:
+Toolkit currently consists of three core tools:

-* Toolkit-API
-* Toolkit-CLI
-* LKG-Toolkit

-Toolkit-API is an C# library consisting of a client for accessing the bridge API.
+* `SDK` - C# Bridge SDK for accessing the Bridge API.

-Toolkit-CLI is a C# CLI application for working with bridge it:

-* Supports Windows, MacOS, and Linux
+* `CLI` - CLI wrapper around the Bridge API for Windows, MacOS, and Linux
   * Checks display state
   * Monitors display state changes
   * Plays sets of quilts and quilt videos
   * Synchronizes sets of quilts and quilt videos

-LKG-Toolkit is a GUI version of Toolkit CLI for MacOS and Windows.
+* `GUI` - GUI version of the CLI for MacOS and Windows.

+> :warning: **NOTE**: This is ALPHA software and as such should not be used in any critical applications.
+If you find any bugs or issues, please open an issue on this github repo.
+>
-> :warning: **NOTE**: This project is still a WIP some features may not be included currently.
+> This project is still a WIP some features may not be included currently.
 LKG-Toolkit may be behind Toolkit CLI, which may not implement all of the Bridge API.

-# How to build:
+# How to build

 Prerequisites:
 1. [Looking Glass Bridge](https://lookingglassfactory.com/software-downloads)
 2. [.Net 7.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)

-## Windows and Mac:
+## Windows and Mac

 1. Install Visual Studio 2022 ([Windows](https://visualstudio.microsoft.com/vs/community/) or [MacOS](https://visualstudio.microsoft.com/vs/mac/)).
 2. Make sure to include the .Net Multi-platform App UI development workload